Trigger warning: This post contains some highly profane expletives that readers may find offensive.

 Forget eating your veggies.
 There’s loads of amazing evidence that using swear words is good for you.

-Swearing helps reduce pain, build camaraderie, ward off violence, show off intelligence and creativity, and cope in difficult circumstances.
+Swearing helps reduce pain, build camaraderie, ward off violence, promote creativity, and cope in difficult circumstances.
 Let’s dive in.

 #1 It Displays Intelligence

 My English teacher was wrong.
 A 2015 study, found that well-educated, articulate people cursed more and were better at cursing than people with more limited vocabularies.

 Swearing is an outward sign of intelligence.
 We swear because we’re smart.

 The study author said, “Language is correlated with intelligence” and “People that are good at language are good at generating a swearing vocabulary.”

 Among study highlights: taboo word fluency was correlated with higher overall language fluency.
 Taboo words for the study purpose were defined as words like f-ck, sh-t, bitch, and other pejorative words and slurs – all the classics.

 Not only were those with higher taboo fluency more articulate and word fluent overall, they were more apt to swear intelligently.